Hussite Trilogy

 The Hussite Trilogy (Trylogia husycka, /pol/) is a historical fantasy series of novels by Polish author Andrzej Sapkowski.
 It consists of three books: The Tower of Fools, Warriors of God and Light Perpetual.
 It is set in the Lands of the Bohemian Crown (mostly Silesia and Bohemia) during the Hussite Wars (1419–1434).

+History

 In addition to English, the series has been translated into numerous languages, including Czech, Lithuanian, Slovakian, Russian, Serbian, German, Ukrainian, French and Spanish.
 The trilogy was published by Orbit in the US and Gollancz in the UK with the translation being handled by David French, who had previously worked with Sapkowski on The Witcher series.